Federal student loans: What are the different types, How much can you borrow, and What are your repayment options

 For more information on how student loan fees work, check out this guide to understanding student loans.

 Also remember that federal student loan interest rates get re-adjusted every year, so next year’s rate could be higher or lower than this one’s.
-Just to give you an idea of how much it might fluctuate, here are the rates for the last five years, for undergraduate Direct Stafford loans:
+Just to give you an idea of how much it might fluctuate, here are the rates for the last several years, for undergraduate Direct loans:

 - 2019-2020: 4.45%